 on all scales.
-Comparing solutions (\ref{bfv1}) and (\ref{bfv2}) makes it clear that the inclusion of the nonzero right-hand side of (\ref{lddotv1}) has no physical/practical significance.
+Comparing solutions (\ref{bfv1}) and (\ref{bfv2}) made it clear that the inclusion of the non-zero right-hand side of (\ref{lddotv1}) has no physical and/or practical significance.
 The rate of the growing mode in the former of the two solutions has remained the same and only the decaying mode has changed.

-Our last note is on the peculiar acceleration ($\mathbf{g}=-\mathbf{\nabla}\phi$ - see Eq.~(\ref{Npaccel1}) above), which acts as the driving force of the linear $\mathbf{v}$-field in Newtonian theory.
-Combining (\ref{ldotv}) with solution (\ref{bfv2}), one immediately realises that the Newtonian driving force decays with time as
+Our last note is on the peculiar acceleration $\mathbf{g}=-\mathbf{\nabla}\phi/a$ (see Eq.~(\ref{Npaccel1})), which is the driving force of the linear $\mathbf{v}$ field in Newtonian theory.
+By combining (\ref{ldotv}) with solution (\ref{bfv2}), one immediately realises that the Newtonian force decays with time as

-since $a\propto t^{2/3}$ after matter--radiation equality.
-In section \S~\ref{sssR4-A}, we will demonstrate that the same time-decay law also applies to the 4-acceleration that drives linear peculiar velocities in the quasi-Newtonian studies.
-In contrast, the 4-acceleration driving the peculiar-velocity field in the relativistic treatments is either constant (at a minimum), or increases with time (see \S~\ref{sssR4-A} below).
-This difference offers another way of explaining why the Newtonian/quasi-Newtonian studies lead to the mediocre $\mathbf{v}\propto t^{1/3}$ growth-rate and why general relativity supports faster and deeper bulk flows that it has been largely anticipated.
+since $a\propto t^{2/3}$, after matter--radiation equality.
+In Sect.~\ref{sssR4-A} we demonstrate that the same time-decay law also applies to the four-acceleration that drives linear peculiar velocities in the quasi-Newtonian studies.
+In contrast, the four-acceleration driving the peculiar-velocity field in the relativistic treatments is either constant (at a minimum) or increases with time (see Sect.~\ref{sssR4-A}).
+This difference offers another way of explaining why the Newtonian/quasi-Newtonian studies lead to the mediocre $\mathbf{v}\propto t^{1/3}$ growth and why general relativity supports faster and deeper bulk flows than generally anticipated.